 What is the Harm?
 When an individual has their personal information disclosed what harm or injury has occurred and what right does that person have to bring a lawsuit for damages or other remedies?
 On November 2, 2015, the United States Supreme Court heard oral arguments in Spokeo v.
-Robins, a case that may have a significant impact on privacy litigation.
-Spokeo operates a commercial website that discloses to the public personally identifiable information, including contact data, marital status, age, and wealth.
+Robins.
+Spokeo operated a commercial website that discloses to the public personally identifiable information, including contact data, marital status, age, and wealth.
 Thomas Robins sued Spokeo for disclosing inaccurate information about him that allegedly harmed his employment prospects and was a violation under the Fair Credit Reporting Act (FCRA).
 Spokeo initially won dismissal of the case in 2011 based on no "injury-in-fact" with the judge finding Mr. Robin's claims "speculative" and "implausible."
 Robins did better on appeal where the judge found the FCRA violation sufficient to move the case forward, setting up the 2016 appeal before the Supreme Court.
-The guestion at issue before the Court was whether or not a person who has had their personal information disclosed online, with no further harm, has a right to sue.
+The question at issue before the Court was whether or not a person who has had their personal information disclosed online, with no further harm, has a right to sue.
 The Supreme Court eventually decided to vacate the appellate court decision and remand the case for determination of whether the injury suffered by Mr. Robins could be considered "concrete."
 On August 15, 2017, the lower court ruled in favor of Mr. Robins, finding that he had a right to sue based on the alleged harm he suffered as a result of the Spokeo public disclosure of his personal information.
-Plaintiff lawyers will now be studying Spokeo for ways to demonstrate "concrete" harm in any privacy complaints.